OpenConceptConsulting/AccessibleBusinessHub/digital.md

 * [Microsoft Teams](https://support.office.com/en-us/article/Use-live-captions-in-a-Teams-meeting-4be2d304-f675-4b57-8347-cbd000a21260)

 ### Accessibility Statements
-Look for accessibility statements.
-Some of these are becoming actually useful.
+If you are wondering if a company has Accessibility Features you can search for Accessibility Statements.
+Listed are statements which we have found useful.
 * [Zoom.us](https://zoom.us/accessibility)